yurykabanov/laravel-postgres-ext/README.md

 Schema::dropView('some_view');
 ```

 So far it doesn't support some query builders since view's select statement could be (and usually *is*) very complicated.

+### Jsonb operators

+Laravel *does* support **jsonb** type and is supposed to support jsonb operators like `?`, `?|` and `?&` but it is impossible to use them in queries since they are treated as parameters in prepared statements.
+This packages automatically wraps these operators in appropriate functions (Note that '?|' also used for other types -- this behavior is not supported at this moment).